Info Source

 In accordance with the Access to Information Act and the Privacy Act, an area on the premises will be made available to review original materials on site if that is the applicant’s preference (and it is practical to do so), or if it is not practical to create copies of the material.

 The Government of Canada encourages the release of information through requests outside of the formal request processes.
-To make an informal request, please use the herein above mentioned contact information.
+To make an informal request, please use the herein above-mentioned contact information.

-LPA conducts privacy impact assessments (PIAs) to ensure that privacy implications will be appropriately identified, assessed and resolved before a new or substantially modified program or activity involving personal information is implemented.
+The Authority conducts privacy impact assessments (PIAs) to ensure that privacy implications will be appropriately identified, assessed and resolved before a new or substantially modified program or activity involving personal information is implemented.